-Griffin (detail) from Book of Flowers, 1460, French and Belgian.
+Griffin (detail) from Book of Flowers, 1460, unknown illuminator, made in France and Belgium.
 Parchment, 16 1/16 × 11 1/4 in.
 The Hague, Koninklijke Bibliotheek, National Library of the Netherlands, Ms.72 A 23, fol.
 46

+The bestiary—the medieval book of beasts—was among the most popular illuminated texts in northern Europe during the Middle Ages (about 500–1500).
 Medieval Christians understood every element of the world as a manifestation of God, and bestiaries largely focused on each animal’s religious meaning.
 The book brought creatures both real and fantastic to life before the reader’s eyes, offering Christian inspiration as well as entertainment.

 The stories and images from the bestiary became so popular that they escaped from the book’s pages to inhabit a myriad of other art forms, ranging from magnificent tapestries to exquisitely carved ivories.
 In fact, the stories of the bestiary pervaded both medieval and modern popular culture.
 Even if you haven’t heard of the medieval bestiary, you will recognize many of its stories.